ranghetti/sen2r/cran-comments.md

 omit these examples or export these functions. e.g.: gdalwarp_grid.Rd, nn.Rd

-We ceched all the package functions, and we find this king of problem only in the two functions gdalwarp_grid.R and nn.R, which we fixed.
+We checked all the package functions, and found this kind of problem only in the two functions gdalwarp_grid.R and nn.R, which we fixed.

 > You write information messages to the console that cannot be easily